ekrell/AI_Robots_multiAgent/README.md

 		'/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"'

 3. Install Blender
-	a.
-Execute in terminal
+	1. Execute in terminal

 		brew install Caskroom/cask/blender

-	b.
-Create reference to blender by adding i. to your profile such as in ii.
+	2. Create reference to blender by adding i. to your profile such as in ii.

 		MORSE_BLENDER=/Applications/Blender.app/Contents/MacOS/blender

 		sudo nano /etc/bashrc

-	c.
-Append the following string to bashrc file
+	3. Append the following string to bashrc file

 		export MORSE_BLENDER=/Applications/Blender.app/Contents/MacOS/blender

 4. Install Python 3  (At the time of this writeup the proper version of python to use is python 3.5.2 and brew does not have any old versions on tap so you download and install manually which is trivial)
-	a.
-Download and install Python3 @ https://www.python.org/downloads/release/python-352/
+	1. Download and install Python3 @ https://www.python.org/downloads/release/python-352/
-	b.
-You may want to check and verify your python version by executing the following in terminal
+	2. You may want to check and verify your python version by executing the following in terminal

 		echo 'import sys; print("VERSION %s" % sys.version.split()[0]); sys.exit(0)' > /tmp/version.py ${MORSE_BLENDER} -y -P /tmp/version.py 2>&1 | grep VERSION